The Best VPNs for Hong Kong

 - Shared IP addresses

-- Logs IP addresses, timestamps, and locations
+- Logs IP addresses, time stamps, and locations

-- Slower speeds on Macs
+- Slow speeds on Macs

 -